slotdawg/ts2020/prismops/prismops_capacity_lab_ctx/prismops_capacity_lab.rst

    .. figure:: images/cap9.png

 #.
+The alert simulation portion of this lab is not working today, instead we will show you what it would look like if the alert were to successfully generate.
 From the table view click to open the details for the “*Initials* - Automatically Generate Forecast Report” Playbook.

    .. figure:: images/cap11.png